vallevaro/vallevaro/README.md

 - 👋 Hi, I’m @vallevaro
 - 👀 I’m interested in Quantum Computing
 - 🌱 I’m working at DESY
-- 📫 How to reach me: valle.varo@tecnalia.com
+- 📫 How to reach me: valle.varo@desy.de

 <!---
 vallevaro/vallevaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.